Thunderstorms & Meteors

 The destruction of Morning Wood was a disastrous blow the city’s economy.
 Current balance? ₡828.
 We planned to build a bus line to connect to the tram line this year, but that is postponed while we slowly rebuild our forest industry.

 We’re considering what to do with the crater left by the meteor strike.
-Leave it, fill it with soil, use it as a natural lake, or perhaps create the world’s largest land fill and aim for a spot in the Guinness' World of Records.
-The options are many, but the money to do any of it is nowhere to be found.
+Leave it, fill it with soil, use it as a natural lake, or perhaps create the world’s largest land fill and aim for a spot in the Guinness’ World of Records.
+The options are many, but the money to do anything is nowhere to be found.

 The economy is stable again after the meteor, and we’ve built a bakery to use the goods produced at the farm.
 Like the furniture factory, I’m hoping it will bring in even more of that much needed money.
 “It’s all about the Benjamins” as a great poet ones wrote.